-To quantify sample efficiency directly, we measure the \emph{return at fixed interaction budgets} (100k, 300k, 500k steps).
-AltNet consistently achieves higher returns at every fixed budget and reaches the target threshold substantially earlier than SAC across replay ratios (\autoref{tab:fixed_budget}).
-AltNet outperforms the best SAC baselines at fixed budgets by \textbf{52×} (100k), \textbf{1.8×} (300k), and \textbf{1.3×} (500k).
-These results indicate that AltNet makes more effective use of each environment interaction and provides a more computationally efficient path to sample-efficient learning than simply increasing the replay ratio.
+To quantify sample efficiency directly, we measure the \emph{average return at fixed interaction budgets} of 100k, 300k, and 500k steps.
+AltNet consistently (and more rapidly, i.e., for all interaction budgets) achieves higher returns than SAC across all evaluated replay ratios.
+In particular, it outperforms the best SAC baselines by \textbf{52}x at 100k interactions, \textbf{1.8}x at 300k, and \textbf{1.3}x at 500k ~(\autoref{tab:fixed_budget}).
+This indicates that AltNet makes more effective use of each environment interaction and achieves higher sample efficiency than SAC at any replay ratio.

-\subsection{What accounts for AltNet's success?}
+\subsection{What Accounts for AltNet's Success?}

-Having demonstrated AltNet’s advantages, we now investigate the mechanisms behind its success: first ruling out model capacity as a primary factor, and then isolating the contributions of alternating networks, resets and preservation of replay buffer. \\
+Having demonstrated AltNet’s advantages, we now investigate the mechanisms behind its success.
+We first rule out model capacity as a primary factor and then isolate the contributions of alternating networks, resets, and replay-buffer preservation.\\\extraParagraphSpacing{}

 \textbf{RQ1.
-Does the AltNet advantage arise from the increase in model capacity?} A natural hypothesis is that AltNet’s advantage arises simply from its increased number of trainable parameters, since it uses two networks.
-To test this, we reduced the size of the networks in AltNet to match the total number of trainable parameters to that in the single-network baseline (SAC).
-AltNet retained its performance (\autoref{fig:vari}, orange curve). \\
+Does AltNet's advantage arise from increased model capacity?} A natural hypothesis is that AltNet’s advantage arises simply from the increased number of trainable parameters, since it uses two networks.
+To test this, we reduced the size of AltNet's networks so that the total number of trainable parameters matches that of a single-network baseline (SAC).
+AltNet's performance remained largely unchanged (\autoref{fig:vari}, orange curve).\\\extraParagraphSpacing{}

 \textbf{RQ2.
-Can scaling the number of networks in AltNet provide additional benefits?} While the alternating network setup in AltNet is primarily designed to anchor performance during resets, it may also encourage exploration by maintaining two policies that learn in parallel and take turns acting in the environment.
+Does increasing the number of networks in AltNet provide additional benefits?} While AltNet's alternating-network setup is primarily designed to anchor performance during resets, it may also encourage exploration by maintaining two policies that learn in parallel and take turns acting in the environment.
 This raises the question: can increasing the number of networks beyond two further improve performance?
-To test this, we modify AltNet to use four networks and adjust the reset frequency accordingly, as specified in ~\eqref{eq:resetfreq}.
-As shown in \autoref{fig:vari} (brown curve), scaling beyond two networks does not yield additional gains.
-Therefore, we conclude that policy diversity is not a primary factor in AltNet’s gains. \\
+To test this, we modify AltNet to use four networks and adjust the reset frequency accordingly, as specified in Eq.~\eqref{eq:resetfreq}.
+As shown in \autoref{fig:vari} (blue curve), scaling beyond two networks does not yield additional gains.
+We therefore conclude that policy diversity is not a primary contributor to AltNet’s gains.\extraParagraphSpacing{}